RTL 102.5

 RTL 102.5 is a private Italian radio station.
 Despite its name, this radio station is not endorsed or affiliated with RTL Group (it is owned by Lorenzo Suraci, and RTL is an acronym of Radio Trasmissioni Lombarde (Lombardy Radio Broadcasting), the original name of this station).

-It has been the first Italian radio station using the format Contemporary hit radio, which involves the broadcasting of greatest hits only.
+It has been the first Italian radio station using the contemporary hit radio format, which involves the broadcasting of greatest hits only.

-The RTL 102.5 group includes also the advertising agency Openspace and the satellite television channel RTL 102.5 TV (formerly Hit Channel) where is broadcast the whole radio schedule.
+The RTL 102.5 group also includes the advertising agency Openspace and the satellite television channel RTL 102.5 TV (formerly Hit Channel) where the whole radio schedule is broadcast.

+The slogan of the radio station is Very normal people.

 History

 RTL 102.5 originated in Bergamo in 1975 as Radio Trasmissioni Lombarde ("Lombardy Radio Broadcasting").
 Lorenzo Suraci, the current president, took it over in 1988 to advertise his Capriccio discothèque in Arcene, near Bergamo.
 Rapidly RTL's signal was extended in the whole North of Italy.
 Then, Suraci tested the national isofrequency to make RTL receivable in the whole of Italy on the same frequency, 102.5 MHz.
 In 1990 it became one of the 14 Italian national networks.
 It has been the first private Italian radio station creating its own editorial structure, now directed by Luigi Tornari.

 The headquarters are in Cologno Monzese, in the first building in Europe created especially for radio.
 RTL 102.5 also has an office in Rome, in via Virginio Orsini, near the Piazza del Popolo, which houses part of the editorial staff, recording rooms and the studio from which programs like Onorevole DJ and Chi c'è c'è, chi non c'è non parla are broadcast.

+Music & Media reported in April, 1994, that RTL 102.5 was revamping its broadcasting schedule to be more risky.

+In July, 1995, Billboard rated RTL 102.5 in their Top 10 Italian private radio networks with a daily audience of 3.29 million.
+Billboard reported in June, 1996, that RTL 102.5 had been more focused on Adult contemporary music in the last year and 50% of their music had been from Italian acts and 50% had been from international acts.
+In March, 1997, RTL 102.5's managing director, Lorenzo Suraci, denied allegations from the government of payola by Italy's record companies and radio stations.
+In December, 2008, Suraci dismissed complaints that RTL 102.5 did not play enough songs by Italian record labels.

+RTL 102.5 radio also owns a music television wing, RTL 102.5 TV.